Capillary/api-documentation/source/includes/_authEngine.md

-# Auth Engine
+# Customer Authentication
-Auth Engine is a framework that manages end-user (customer) authentication to the organization's mobile or web application.
+Customer Authentication is a Auth Engine framework that manages end-user (customer) authentication to the organization's mobile or web application.
 This resource provides APIs related to authenticating web and mobile applications.

 The authentication completes only after validating the mobile number or email ID through OTP.